apache/fury-site/docs/blog/blog1_fury_introduction.md

 ## Static code generation

-Although JIT compilation can greatly improve serialization efficiency and generate better serialization code according to the statistical distribution of data at runtime, languages such as C ++/Rust do not support reflection, no virtual machines, and no low-level API for memory models.
+Although JIT compilation can greatly improve serialization efficiency and generate better serialization code according to the statistical distribution of data at runtime, languages such as C ++ do not support reflection, no virtual machines, and no low-level API for memory models.
 Therefore, we cannot dynamically compile serialization code for such languages through JIT.

 In this scenario, Fury is implementing an AOT static code generation framework.
 During compilation, the serialized code is generated in advance according to the object schema, and then objects can be serialized automatically using the generated serializer.
-For Rust, Rust macro will be used in the future to generates code for better usability.
+For Rust, Rust macro is used to generate code statically.

 ## Cache optimization

-When serializing custom type, fury will reorder fields to ensure that fields of the same interface type are serialized in order.
-This can promote cache hit probability, and also promoted CPU instruction cache.
+When serializing a custom type, fury will reorder fields to ensure that fields of the same interface type are serialized in order.
+This can promote cache hit probability, and also promote CPU instruction cache.

 The basic type fields are written in descending order by byte size.
 In this way, if the initial addresses are aligned, subsequent read and write operations will occur at the position where the memory addresses are aligned, making CPU